mayakapoor/flurry/docs/source/index.rst

-Welcome to Flake's documentation!
+Welcome to Flurry's documentation!
 ===================================

-**Flake** (/lu'make/) is a library for parsing provenance data and creating graphs for machine learning and causality analysis.
+**Flurry** (/lu'make/) is an automated framework for simulating host attach and benign behavior for machine learning and causality analysis.
+Provenance and system log data may be captured and stored, and turned into graphs.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.